-Any label or expression that evaluates to a single integer in the range 0-7.
+opr16i Any label or expression that evaluates to a 16-bit immediate value.

-opr8a Any label or expression that evaluates to an 8-bit direct-page address (\$00xx).
+opr8a Any label or expression that evaluates to an 8-bit direct-page address (0x00xx).

 opr16a Any label or expression that evaluates to a 16-bit address.